List of college football venues with non-traditional field colors: Other levels of play with non-traditional colors

 Other programs outside of college football have non-traditional colors.
 Lincoln College Preparatory Academy in Kansas City, Missouri has blue turf with yellow sidelines surrounded by a red track.
 Barrow High School in Utqiagvik, Alaska (formerly named Barrow) also has a blue turf, as do high schools in Hidalgo, Texas; Santee, California; Lovington, New Mexico; Ravenna, Ohio; Colonia, New Jersey; Oxford, Michigan; and Spotsylvania, Virginia.
 West Salem High School in Salem, Oregon has a black field.
 St. Mary's Preparatory in Orchard Lake Village, Michigan has red turf, as do Edgewood High School in Ellettsville, Indiana and Ludlow High School in Ludlow, Kentucky.
 Trona High School in Trona, San Bernardino County, California has an all-dirt field, the only one in the United States outside of Alaska.
 Belle Vernon Area School District uses a gold turf with black accents.
 Tenino High School has a black turf football field.
 Moore Catholic High School in Staten Island, New York unveiled its red turf field in 2021.
 Also in Kentucky, Paris High School in the city of that name unveiled an orange field in 2024.

 The Nebraska Danger of the Indoor Football League also play on a black field, while the Trenton Freedom of the Professional Indoor Football League began play in 2014 on a red field.
 From 2014 to 2016, the L.A.
 KISS of the Arena Football League played on a silver field.
 Two teams currently in the National Arena League use non-traditional field colors.
 The Lehigh Valley Steelhawks moved to Allentown, Pennsylvania in 2015, and began using a black field, while the Massachusetts Pirates began play in 2018 on a dark blue field.
 The Buffalo Lightning of American Indoor Football, for convenience purposes, used a plain Haudenosaunee-purple field with no field markings except for goal lines; the Lightning play their games on a hastily converted box lacrosse court.

 The National Football League has prohibited the use of non-traditional field colors without league permission since 2011, and no team in the league has ever attempted doing so.
+The United Football League twice rejected playing on a nontraditionally colored field; it rejected Rynearson Stadium as a home for the Michigan Panthers specifically because of the gray turf (which, due to the lack of any other viable replacement, eventually led to the team being shuttered), and a plan to bring the UFL to Boise fell through with no agreement, with Albertsons Stadium's blue turf being one sticking point in the negotiations.